Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Introduction

-Lovelock's theory of gravitation resembles also with string inspired models of gravity as its action contains, among others, the quadratic Gauss-Bonnet term.
-This quadratic term naturally arises in the low energy effective action of heterotic string theory \cite{Gross} and also in and it also appears in six-dimensional Calabi-Yau compactifications of M-theory \cite{Guica:2005ig} and the theory is free of ghosts about other exact backgrounds \cite{Boulware:1985wk}.
-Indeed, the static spherically symmetric black hole, generalising the Schwarzschild solution, in EGB theory was first discovered by Boulware and Deser \cite{Boulware:1985wk} to show that the only stable solution the central singularity is still unpreventable which is true to the charged analogous black holes as well \cite{jtw}.
-The case 4-dimensional ($4D$) is special because the Euler-Gauss-Bonnet term becomes a topological invariant that does not contribute to the equations of motion or to the gravitational dynamics.
-However, a novel EGB gravity formulated in which the Gauss-Bonnet coupling has been rescaled as $\alpha/(D-4)$.
-The novel $4D$ EGB theory is defined as the limit $D \rightarrow 4$, which preserves the number of degrees of freedom thereby free from the Ostrogradsky instability \cite{Glavan:2019inb}.
-Further, this extension of Einstein's gravity bypasses all conditions of Lovelock's theorem \cite{Lovelock:1972vz} and is also free from the singularity problem.
-Such a $4D$ black hole solutions have been obtained in the semi-classical Einstein's equations \cite{Cai:2009ua}, gravity theories with quantum corrections \cite{Cognola:2013fva}, and also recently in Lovelock gravity \cite{Casalino:2020kbt}.
-A cascade of subsequent interesting work analysed black hole solutions in the novel $4D$ EGB theory, this includes static, spherically symmetric metrics Reissner$-$Nordstrom-like solution \cite{Fernandes:2020rpa}, black hole surrounded by clouds of string \cite{Singh:2020nwo}, Vaidya-like solution\cite{Ghosh:2020vpc} and generating black hole solutions \cite{Ghosh:2020syx}, and its stability and quasi-normal modes \cite{Konoplya:2020juj,Churilova:2020aca}
+The case 4-dimensional ($4D$) is special because the Euler--Gauss--Bonnet term becomes a topological invariant that does not contribute to the equations of motion or to the gravitational dynamics.
+However, a $4D$ EGB gravity is a formulation in which the Gauss--Bonnet coupling has been rescaled as $\alpha/(D-4)$.
+The $4D$ EGB theory is defined as the limit $D \rightarrow 4$, which preserves the number of degrees of freedom and is thereby free from the Ostrogradsky instability~\cite{Glavan:2019inb}.
+Further, this extension of Einstein's gravity bypasses all conditions of Lovelock's theorem~\cite{Lovelock:1972vz} and is also free from the singularity problem.
+Such $4D$ black hole solutions have been obtained in the semi-classical Einstein's equations~\cite{Cai:2009ua}, gravity theories with quantum corrections~\cite{Cognola:2013fva}, and also recently in Lovelock gravity~\cite{Casalino:2020kbt}.
+A cascade of subsequent interesting work analyzed black hole solutions in the $4D$ EGB theory, this~includes static, spherically symmetric Reissner$-$Nordstrom-like solution~\cite{Fernandes:2020rpa}, black~hole surrounded by clouds of string~\cite{Singh:2020nwo}, Vaidya-like solution\cite{Ghosh:2020vpc} and generating black hole solutions~\cite{Ghosh:2020syx}, noncommutative inspired black holes~\cite{Ghosh:2020cob}, regular black holes~\cite{Kumar:2020uyz}, rotating black holes and their shadows~\cite{Wei:2020ght,Kumar:2020owy}.
+Furthermore, the quasinormal modes, stability~\cite{Konoplya:2020bxa,Guo:2020zmf,Konoplya:2020juj,Churilova:2020aca}, relativistic~stars solution~\cite{Doneva:2020ped}, the motion of a classical spinning test particle~\cite{Zhang:2020qew}, gravitational lensing~\cite{Islam:2020xmy,Heydari-Fard:2020sib,Jin:2020emq,Kumar:2020sag}, and derivation of regularized field equations~\cite{Fernandes:2020nbq} were also explored.